 Many of the design decisions, including the round shape, were to achieve an autonomous building, or a building that didn’t depend on the power grid or water system.
 One advantage of the circle was wraparound windows, something possible because of the centrally supported ceiling.
 But the curved walls make interior design challenging.
 There are fewer ways to use the space.
+As you can see from the photos, the rooms are, weird.
+Unlike Hundertwasser’s work, Fuller’s mixture of curves and straight lines makes for some awkward aesthetics.

 The building featured dozens of clever design ideas.
 The refridgerator and air conditioner were powered by the exhaust from other systems in the house.
 Everything was reused and recycled.
 Runoff water was used in the toilets and (in theory) to water gardens.